Alice Garrood

 Overview

-Alice formerly worked as a Research Fellow at the Medical School, on the implementation of the Healthy Parent Carer Programme, supporting the health and wellbeing of parent carers of SEND, and the DECODE feasibility trial of a system which used predictive modelling to estimate the probability of dementia.
+Alice formerly worked as a Research Fellow at the Medical School, leading a work package within the SPaCE study, which looked to map access to mental health services for parent carers of children with special educational needs or disabilities (SEND).
+Before this she led the implementation of the Healthy Parent Carer Programme, supporting the health and wellbeing of parent carers of SEND, and the DECODE feasibility trial of a system which used predictive modelling to estimate the probability of dementia.

-Prior to joining the College for Medicine & Health, Alice worked for the National Institute of Health Research (NIHR) as a Research Delivery Manager, overseeing an extensive portfolio of studies across a number of disciplines, including; Ageing, Mental Health, Dementia, Neurodegeneration and Neurology.
-As part of the role, Alice collaborated with a number of voluntary, health and private sectors, both on an individual and institutional level, including acute and mental health trusts, researchers, academics and pharmaceutical companies, on a regional, national and international level.
+Before joining the College for Medicine & Health, Alice worked for the National Institute of Health Research (NIHR) as a Research Delivery Manager, overseeing an extensive portfolio of studies across a number of disciplines, including Ageing, Mental Health, Dementia, Neurodegeneration and Neurology.
+As part of the role, Alice collaborated with many voluntary, health and private sectors, both on an individual and institutional level, including acute and mental health trusts, researchers, academics and pharmaceutical companies, on a regional, national and international level.

 Before this Alice worked as a Clinical Lead for the Devon Partnership NHS trust, facilitating the successful delivery of a wide portfolio of studies within dementia and mental health.
 Alice has also worked in several clinical roles, within acute and primary care settings with people experiencing both mild to moderate and acute mental health problems.
-She has clinical training in Cognitve Behavioural Therapy (CBT), Brief Solution Focussed Therapy (BSFT), and is an experienced rater in several psychometric and cognitive assessments.
+She has clinical training in Cognitive Behavioural Therapy (CBT), and Brief Solution Focused Therapy (BSFT), and is an experienced clinical rater in several psychometric and cognitive assessments.

 Qualifications

-- Diploma - Psychology (Conversion for Postgraduates), The Open University, 2011
+• Diploma - Psychology (Conversion for Postgraduates), The Open University

-- PG Cert - Primary Care Mental Health, University of Plymouth, 2006
+• PG Cert - Primary Care Mental Health, University of Plymouth

-- BA Hons - Fine Art (Contextual Practice), University of Plymouth, 2004
+• BA Hons - Fine Art (Contextual Practice), University of Plymouth

 Research